Fallout (franchise): Vaults

-Having foreseen this outcome decades earlier, the U.S. government began a nationwide project in 2054 to build fallout shelters known as "Vaults".
+Having foreseen this outcome decades earlier, the U.S. government began a nationwide project in 2054 to build fallout shelters known as "Vaults."
 The Vaults were ostensibly designed by the Vault-Tec Corporation as public shelters, each able to support up to a thousand people.
 Around 400,000 Vaults would have been needed, but only 122 were commissioned and constructed.
-Each Vault is self-sufficient, so they could theoretically sustain their inhabitants indefinitely.
-However, the Vault project was not intended as a viable method of repopulating the United States in these deadly events.
+Each Vault is self-sufficient, so it could theoretically sustain its inhabitants indefinitely.
+However, the Vault project was not intended as a viable method for repopulating the United States in the event of such deadly events.
 Instead, most Vaults were secret, unethical social experiments and were designed to determine the effects of different environmental and psychological conditions on their inhabitants.
+Seventeen control Vaults were made to function as advertised, in contrast with the Vault experiments.
+Still, they were usually shoddy and unreliable, as most of the funding went towards the experimental ones.
+Many Vaults remained sealed as part of their respective experiments even after the radiation had reached safe levels.

-Experiments were widely varied and included: a Vault filled with clones of an individual; a Vault where its residents were frozen in suspended animation; a Vault where its residents were exposed to psychoactive drugs; a Vault where one resident, decided by popular vote, is sacrificed each year; a Vault with only one man and puppets; a Vault where its inhabitants were segregated into two hostile factions; two Vaults with disproportionate ratios of men and women; a Vault where the inhabitants were exposed to the mutagenic Forced Evolutionary Virus (F.E.V.); and a Vault where the door never fully closed, exposing the inhabitants to the dangerous nuclear fallout.
-17 control Vaults were made to function as advertised in contrast with the Vault experiments but were usually shoddy and unreliable due to most of the funding going towards the experimental ones.
-Subsequently, many Vaults had their experiments derailed due to unexpected events, and several Vaults became occupied by raiders or mutants.
+Experiments were widely varied and included: a Vault filled with clones of an individual; a Vault where its residents were frozen in suspended animation; a Vault where its residents were exposed to psychoactive drugs; a Vault where they are instructed to sacrifice one inhabitant each year; a Vault with only one man and puppets; a Vault where its inhabitants were segregated into two hostile factions; two Vaults with disproportionate ratios of men and women; a Vault where the door never fully closed, exposing the inhabitants to the dangerous nuclear fallout; a Vault with limited space where all its dwellers had access to firearms; a deliberately overcrowded Vault and a number of Vaults where the inhabitants were exposed to the mutagenic Forced Evolutionary Virus (F.E.V.), creating posthuman and human/animal hybrid mutants including the monstrous Super Mutants.
+Ultimately, many of the experiments had disastrous results, usually leading to their derailment and the Vault's collapse.
+Several Vaults became occupied by raiders, Super Mutants, or other mutated creatures following their abandonment.